Fedor Zinchenko

-Fedor Matveevich Zinchenko (Russian: Фёдор Матвеевич Зинченко; 19 September 1902 in Stavskovo, Tomsk Governorate, Russian Empire - 15 October 1991 in Cherkasy, Ukraine) was a Soviet officer who commanded the 150th Rifle Division's 756th Regiment during the Storming of the Reichstag.
+Fedor Matveevich Zinchenko (Russian: Фёдор Матвеевич Зинченко; 19 September 1902 – 15 October 1991) was a Soviet officer who commanded the 150th Rifle Division's 756th Regiment during the Storming of the Reichstag.
 The soldiers under his command raised the Victory Banner.

 Biography

 Early life

 Born in Tomsk Governorate to a peasant family of Ukrainian ethnicity, Zinchenko joined the Red Army at 1924, becoming a member of the Communist Party two years later.
 On 1930, he graduated from the Vladivostok Infantry School.
 He was appointed military commissar for the Leningrad Military Communications School.
 When Germany invaded the Soviet Union, the school was evacuated to Bashkiria.
 Zinchenko was appointed staff commissar of the 171st Rifle Division in November 1941.
 The unit was sent to the front at early 1942.
 In May 1944, after completing infantry officers' training, he was assigned to command the 756th Regiment, with which he fought in the Baltics and in Berlin.